Is your attraction operating at its full design capacity potential?

 Historical capacity utilization rates

-Historically, capacity utilization rates have fluctuated in response to various economic events.
-For instance, during periods of economic expansion, such as the post-World War II boom, capacity utilization rates often surged as factories and businesses operated at near full capacity to meet rising demand.
-Conversely, during economic downturns, like the Great Recession of 2008-2009, these rates plummeted as demand fell and production slowed.
+Historically, capacity utilization rates have fluctuated in response to economic events.
+For instance, during periods of economic expansion, such as the post-World War II boom, rates often surged as factories and businesses operated at near full-capacity to meet rising demand.

-The services sector, which has grown in importance over the decades, also shows variable capacity utilization trends.
-Service industries, like hospitality and transportation, experience cyclical fluctuations in utilization rates.
+Industries like hospitality and transportation went though cyclical fluctuations.
 For example, airlines and hotels typically see higher utilization rates during peak travel seasons and lower rates during off-peak times.
-Historical data from these industries help businesses anticipate demand and plan accordingly.
+Historical data from these industries has helped businesses anticipate demand and plan accordingly.

 The key differences between capacity utilization and operational efficiency